 In summary, the Al Ahli REIT assets hold a distinct market position with a low/moderate risk profile due to the strong sector market dynamics.
-We appreciate general market risks; however, in this case (Al Ahli REIT), the risks are mitigated by strong covenant (leases) and with above commentary referred, although since our last exercise in June 2018, the subdued market conditions have continued in particular the hotel performance has been reflected in the forthcoming exercise.
+We appreciate general market risks; however, in this case (Al Ahli REIT), the risks are mitigated by strong covenant (leases) and with above commentary referred, although since our last exercise in December 2018, the subdued market conditions have continued, although performance for the retail and hospitality sector remains stable on a case by case basis.